-Myopia, or short-sightedness, has become much more prevalent world-wide in recent years.
-It occurs when light is focussed in front of your retina instead of on your retina, meaning that objects in the distance are blurred, such as when driving or watching television.
+Myopia, or short-sightedness, is becoming much more prevalent world wide in recent years.
+It occurs when light is focussed in front of your retina, meaning that objects in the distance are blurred, such as when driving or watching television.
 Close vision, such as when reading, remains clear.
 There are many well known risk factors for myopia development, both genetic and environmental, and your optometrist will spend some time looking at these.

 Correcting versus managing myopia

 Myopia needs correcting, usually in the form of spectacles or contact lenses, in order to provide clear distance vision.
 Current research has taught us that it is super important to both correct vision, and also actively manage myopia, in order to slow the progression of myopia.
 This is especially true in children, because:

 - Children with higher levels of advanced myopia become adults with increased risks of serious sight threatening eye diseases such as retinal detachment, glaucoma, cataracts and myopic macular degeneration

 - Increased dependency on spectacles occurs with higher prescriptions, and lifestyle and participation in certain activities may be affected by this.

 More than just glasses to see the board

 Fresh Vision Optometrists are excited to offer patients a range of options to slow myopia progression.
 We will work with you to decide which option best suits each child, and their lifestyle.
 In this clinic, the main options available include:

 - Multifocal spectacles – MiyoSmart Spectacle Lenses, using the lates Defocus Incorporated Multiple Segments (D.I.M.S.)
 Technology

 - Multifocal soft contact lenses such as Cooper Vision MiSight contact lenses or NaturalVue contact lenses